microsoft/BuildTourHack/stories/2/221_XAMLView.md

   </Applications>
 ```

-We are now going to use the Microsoft.Knowzy.UWP.exe to create and run a UWP XAML UI page.
+We are now going to use the Microsoft.Knowzy.UWP.exe to display a UWP XAML UI page.
 We will launch Microsoft.Knowzy.UWP.exe by using [URI activation](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/handle-uri-activation).

 #### Step 1: Specify an Application Extension in the package manifest